haraldapp/SGS01BTHome/README.md

     *Sensor SWS - TTL RxTx*
     *Sensor Reset - TTL Rts*

 - Note: If the sensor firmware was updated by OTA, erase flash sectors 0x00000 - 0x3FFFF.
-DO NOT erase flash sectors above 0x70000, here is the manufactor preprogrammed area (MAC address and chip calibration data).
+DO NOT erase flash sectors above 0x70000, here is the manufactor pre-programmed area (MAC address and chip calibration data).
 - May read out the original firmware (first 128k) before flashing.
 - Firmware files are located in the subdirectory **/fw**.
 - Flash the xxx.bin at start address 0x00000.